Adolf Dehn: Paintings and drawings

 Dehn had a distinct style of illustration and painting.
 His drawings of this period exhibit freedom in line and form along with social satire.
 Dehn's landscapes suggest the grandeur of nature, and a signature element in them for which Dehn was praised was the magnificence of his clouds.

 Prints

 Many of Dehn's prints are made using tusche, a liquid lithographic medium which allows for fluid effects.
 He has been called the "Debussy of American lithography" and "Dean of American lithography" by printmaking experts Clinton Adams and Philadelphia Museum of Art's Prints and Drawings curator, Carl Zigrosser.
 With his art Dehn introduced new techniques that had never before been used in lithography, and was praised as one of the world's leading printmakers.

 Additional works and photos

 In an artist statement he wrote for an exhibit at St. Olaf College in Minnesota, Dehn said, "My paintings are my statement.
-What I have to offer as a painter is direct and simple and words are necessary to a greater understanding or enjoyment of them."
+What I have to offer as a painter is direct and simple and words are not necessary to a greater understanding or enjoyment of them."